 \subsection{AJS categories versus usual module categories}

-Assume that $U^0$ is finite-dimensional.
+Assume that $U^0$ is finite-dimensional, and hence so is $U$.
 By forgetting the right $\bA$-action, we obtain a fully faithful exact functor from the AJS categories $\cC_\bA$ to the category ${}_{U}\cG$ of finite-dimensional $\Z^\I$-graded $U$-modules.
 Roughly speaking, the next proposition says that we know all the simple objects and the blocks of the category ${}_U\cG$ if we know the simple module $L_{\ku}(0)$ and the principal block $\cC_{\ku}(0)$ for all the algebra maps $\pi:U^0\longrightarrow\ku$.